huggingface/blog/constrained-beam-search.md

 ![Constrained Beam Search Step 3](https://raw.githubusercontent.com/cwkeam/scientific-images/main/cbeam_3.jpg)

-Notice how `"The is fast"` doesn't require any manual appending of constraint tokens since it's already fulfilled (i.e. already contains the phrase `"is fast"`).
-Also notice how beams like `"The dog is slow"` or `"The dog is mad"` is actually in Bank 0, since, although it includes the token `"is"`, it must restart from the beginning in order to generate `"is fast"`.
+Notice how `"The is fast"` doesn't require any manual appending of constraint tokens since it's already fulfilled (i.e., already contains the phrase `"is fast"`).
+Also, notice how beams like `"The dog is slow"` or `"The dog is mad"` is actually in Bank 0, since, although it includes the token `"is"`, it must restart from the beginning to generate `"is fast"`.
 By appending something like `"slow"` after `"is"`, it has effectively *reset its progress*.

 And finally notice how we ended up at a sensible output that contains our constraint phrase: `"The dog is fast"`!